- Age of children

 *These amounts are adjusted annually for inflation.

 Please note that for the purposes of this calculator, taxation is not factored into the results.
-This calculator assumes that 1/12 of your annual RESP grant is added to your savings each month along with your normal contribution.
+This calculator assumes that 1/12 of your annual Canada education savings grant (CESG) is added to your savings each month along with your normal contribution.